texhex/BiosSledgehammer/README.md

 ## <a name="configformat">Configuration files format</a>

 BIOS Sledgehammer uses several configuration files that all follow the same ``NAME==VALUE`` syntax.
-There are saved as *.txt files to make it easy to change them with a text editor.
+There are saved as *.txt files.

 ```
 # This is a comment and ignored